amogh7joshi/engagement-detection/README.md

 on the top of the file contain more information on usage of the different detectors.
 The `facedetect.py` also contains facial detection, however it detects faces from inputted images rather than a live video feed.

-The repository also contains multiple convolutional neural networks for facial emotion recogition.
+The repository also contains multiple convolutional neural networks for facial emotion recognition.
 They are still in progress, but the general usage is as follows: Train the model from the `trainmodel.py` file, and test the model using the `testmodel.py` file.

 For information on the neural network models being used, see the `Neural Network Information` section below.

-**NOTE:** Before using anything in this repsitory, please visit the `data` directory and read the instructions there on downloading any necessary files and the location of saved files.
+**NOTE:** Before using anything in this repository, please visit the `data` directory and read the instructions there on downloading any necessary files and the location of saved files.

 ## Installation